ghostery/ghostery-extension/tools/amo/README.md

 After running `build.sh`, you should see the production build archive in the `ghostery-extension-X.X.X/build/` directory.
 This file should match the archive that was submitted to AMO.

 Compiled assets live in the `ghostery-extension-X.X.X/dist/` folder.
 Assets from Ghostery Common (see above) are copied into the `ghostery-extension-X.X.X/common/` directory from `node_modules/ghostery-common/build/assets` using the `vendor-copy` npm package.
-That copy is triggered when running `yarn install`.
+That copy is triggered when running `npm install`.
 See `package.json`:

 ```json
 "vendorCopy": [